rpc-ag/rpc-aggregator/README.md

 # RPC Proxy

 This is an implementation of an RPC proxy with load balancing in Golang.
-The proxy is responsible for handling incoming requests and distributing them to multiple providers for processing.
+The proxy is responsible for handling incoming requests and distributing them to multiple Node providers for processing.

 ## Architecture